Barista handing a card reader to a customer making a payment with a credit card at a coffee shop counter.

 How do EMV chips work?

 An EMV chip, like a magnetic stripe, contains a credit card’s data.
 However, EMV transactions work differently.
-First, the chip communicates with the terminal to verify its legitimacy.
+First, the chip communicates with a chip-enabled terminal to verify its legitimacy.
 Every time you pay with the EMV card, it produces a unique code for the transaction.
 This encryption process means that even if a scammer somehow accesses purchase information, they can’t use it to complete a fraudulent transaction or create a counterfeit card.

 EMV chip payments usually involve extra measures to verify cardmembers’ identities.
-You may have to input a PIN or sign a receipt in-person to validate your transaction.
+You may have to input a PIN or sign a receipt in person to validate your transaction.
 Some small purchases may not require this step.

 What benefits do EMV chips offer credit card users?

-• Reduced liability: Before EMV specifications, liability for counterfeit cards and other fraud related to credit card transactions usually fell on the cardmember.
+• Reduced liability: Before EMV specifications, liability for counterfeit cards and other fraud related to credit card transactions usually fell on the card issuer.
 In October 2015, however, guidelines changed to hold merchants accountable if they don’t use EMV technology on a transaction that results in fraud, according to the U.S. Bureau of the Fiscal Service.
 That means if a merchant swipes your EMV card instead of using the embedded chip, they’ll likely shoulder the cost of any fraud that occurs.

 • Global acceptance: EMV chip cards have become the global standard for credit card purchases.
 If you frequently travel abroad, you’ll likely want to carry an EMV card to ensure you can rely on credit as needed.